Skip to main content

 Pelau

-One-pot rice dish with pigeon peas, chicken or meat, vegetables, and coconut milk.
-Colored with burnt sugar for caramelized flavor.
-Caribbean staple with Dominican variations using local provisions.
+A one-pot rice dish with pigeon peas, chicken or meat, vegetables, and coconut milk, darkened with burnt sugar for a caramelized edge.
+A Caribbean staple that Dominican cooks tweak with local provisions.

 Bakes and Saltfish